sowcow/blog/content/posts/mean-streets.md

 Having said that, I can see it as a comment on the misuse of religion, and the character development arc.
 So I see rewatch value now.

+# Aside

+My favorite posts start with having no clear idea and end with having the movie solved.
+I hope it is not having no idea that is being gratified here.
+I think it is about the first step, as with everything.